tomduck/electrostatics/README.md

 ### Linear Quadrupole ###

 The middle charge is -4 and the outer charges are +2.
-Lines are distributed evenly around the positive charges.
+Lines are initialized symmetrically around the positive charges.
 Note the equatorial clumping around the negative charge.

 ![Linear quadrupole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/linear-quadrupole.png)